csc-training/elements-of-hpc/supercomputer/supercomputer_performance.md

 ## Supercomputer Performance

-To measure how powerful a supercomputer is and compare it with other ones, there are a(???) few metrics.
-The oldest and most classic one is the number of floating point operations per second (FLOPs) the computer can perform.
-This measures the performance of a processor and not only. <-- FIXME
+To measure how powerful a supercomputer is and compare it with other ones, there are a few metrics but the oldest and most classic one is the number of floating point operations per second (FLOPs) the computer can perform.
+This measures the performance of the processor.
+In a supercomputer with thousands of processors the aggregation of the FLOPs of each processor, constitutes the total FLOPs of the supercomputer.

 What is a FLOPs?
 If we do a single calculation involving two real numbers (aka floating point numbers), for example `2.1 + 4.3` in one second, then this